 Following completion of our planned COVID-19 clinical study, if warranted based on the data generated, we intend to request a change in prescribing information to facilitate an expansion of use of Arakoda for malaria prevention from six to twelve months (mirroring our recently published post-marketing safety study) and to include reference to the recently generated COVID-19 treatment data.
-Prior to doing so, we plan to discuss with the FDA additional labeling related to COVID-19 which might be acceptable.
+Prior to doing so, we plan to discuss with the FDA additional labeling related to COVID-19 which might be acceptable, as well as other routes to regulatory approval such as emergency use authorization.